Skip to content

 What gaps do you have?

-Are you processing data fairly, securely, for the purpose it was intended, for the time it was intended to be kept for, do you make it available to the data subject, is it consented, or do you rely or other lawful purposes outside of consent.
+Are you processing data fairly, securely, for the purpose it was intended, for the time it was intended to be kept for, do you make it available to the data subject.

 Read More